FuriousBluffer/Django_Models/README.md

   - Field --> Column
   - Class Obj --> Row

+ - After you have initialised model(s), you need to migrate those to the database schema.

 ### How to migrate the model to a database language?
  - Run the command in using manage.py utils:
 > makemigrations